hindsightsoftware/slate/source/index.html.md

 ### Migration

-1. Open a terminal and browse to the directory containing the Behave Pro Migrator (migrate-1.0-jar-with-dependencies.jar), and execute it with: *java -jar migrate-1.0-jar-with-dependencies.jar*
+1. Open a terminal and browse to the directory containing the Behave Pro Migrator (migrate-VERSION-jar-with-dependencies.jar), and execute it with: *java -jar migrate-VERSION-jar-with-dependencies.jar*

 ![Migrator command line](data-migration/migrator-command.png)